brightcove/hot-shots/README.md

 The 'uds' option as the protocol is to support [Unix Domain Sockets for Datadog](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).
 It has the following limitations on where it will work:
 - Does not work on Windows
 - Does not currently work on Node 12
+- Systems where 'node-gyp' works.
+If you don't know what this is, this is probably fine for you.
+If you had an troubles with libraries that you 'node-gyp' before, you will have problems here as well.

 Both of the above cause the underlying library that is used, unix-dgram, to not install properly.
 Given it is listed as an optionalDependency, and how it's used in the codebase, this install failure will not cause any problems.
 It just means that you can't use this feature.